Exterior renovation in Scotts Valley

 Scotts Valley housing and architecture

-Scotts Valley's stock is mostly 1970s–1990s wooded subdivision homes, a set of newer custom builds on forested lots, and rural-residential parcels toward the mountain fringe.
-Many older homes still wear wood, shingle, or T1-11 siding under a redwood canopy — exactly the combustible, moisture-trapping assemblies we prioritize replacing here.
+Scotts Valley's stock is mostly 1970s through 1990s wooded subdivision homes, a set of newer custom builds on forested lots, and rural-residential parcels toward the mountain fringe and the San Lorenzo Valley edge.
+Many of the older subdivision homes still wear wood, shingle, or T1-11 siding directly under a redwood canopy, which is exactly the combustible, moisture-trapping assembly we prioritize replacing here.
+The mix of tract and custom stock means trim complexity and access vary widely from one street to the next.

 Scotts Valley's mountain-fringe climate

-Scotts Valley is cooler and damper than the valley floor, shaded by forest and reached by the marine layer, with hot, dry, high-fuel late-summer and fall windows.
-Surfaces stay damp under canopy much of the year while the dry season drives real fire risk — the assembly must dry and resist embers at once.
+The controlling stressor in Scotts Valley is the foothill fire-and-forest mix, not heat or coast alone.
+The city is cooler and damper than the valley floor, shaded by redwoods and reached by the marine layer, yet it runs hot, dry, high-fuel windows in late summer and fall.
+Surfaces stay damp under canopy much of the year while the dry season drives real ignition risk.
+That forces a spec where the assembly has to dry reliably and resist embers at the same time, with neither demand compromised for the other.

 Hardening a Scotts Valley forest home

 Underscored by the 2020 CZU Lightning Complex, Scotts Valley's wooded and mountain-fringe parcels carry high wildfire exposure.
 We specify Class A non-combustible fiber cement and harden eaves, soffits, vents, and ground-to-wall transitions, recognizing that redwood canopy and steep forested terrain drive heavy ember loading in a wind event.
-We document materials to support defensible-space and insurability efforts.
+We document the materials and assemblies we install to support defensible-space and insurability efforts, while being clear that insurers set their own criteria and we will not overstate any single parcel's risk.

 Recommended materials for Scotts Valley

-Non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the recommendation for Scotts Valley — it answers the mountain fire exposure and the under-canopy moisture together.
-We generally advise against combustible cladding on wooded parcels here given the exposure.
+Non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the recommendation for Scotts Valley, because it answers the mountain fire exposure and the under-canopy moisture together in one system.
+We generally advise against combustible cladding on wooded parcels here given the exposure, and we weight the detailing toward keeping persistent forest damp moving out of the wall.
+The board choice and the hardened eave, soffit, and vent details are treated as a single package rather than separate decisions.

 What an exterior project costs in Scotts Valley

-Scotts Valley pricing turns on home size and stories, wooded and sometimes steep site access, trim complexity, substrate and rot condition once cladding is removed (frequently significant on older damp forest homes), window integration, and the combined fire- and moisture-management scope.
-We provide a written, scoped estimate after an on-site assessment.
+Scotts Valley pricing turns qualitatively on home size and stories, wooded and sometimes steep site access, and trim complexity that varies between tract and custom stock.
+The substrate and rot condition revealed once cladding comes off is frequently significant on older damp forest homes, and window integration plus the combined fire- and moisture-management scope add to it.
+Forested lots can complicate staging and material handling, so we provide a written, scoped estimate only after an on-site assessment of the parcel.

 Our process in Scotts Valley